Coast Guard officer accused of terror plot appeals sentence

 COLLEGE PARK, Md.
 (AP) — A Coast Guard lieutenant accused of stockpiling guns and targeting Supreme Court justices, prominent Democrats and TV journalists is appealing his prison sentence of more than 13 years.

-Christopher Hasson’s defense attorneys filed a notice of appeal on Tuesday, less than two weeks after U.S. District Judge George Hazel sentenced the 50-year-old man to 160 months, or a little more than 13 years in prison.
+Christopher Hasson’s defense attorneys filed a notice of appeal on Tuesday, less than two weeks after U.S. District Judge George Hazel sentenced the 50-year-old man to 160 months in prison.

 The notice says Hasson is asking the 4th U.S. Circuit Court of Appeals to review his conviction, judgment, sentence and “all other adverse rulings and orders” in the case.